 George N. Parks

-The Passing of UMass DirectorThroughout his life, George Parks surrounded himself with the coined phrase, “with energy, enthusiasm, and excitement.”
-It is an understatement to say that George Parks spent his last day conveying these emotions and lessons to those around him.
+The Passing of UMass DirectorThroughout his life, George Parks surrounded himself with the coined phrase, “with energy, enthusiasm, excellence, excitement and intensity” It is an understatement to say that George Parks spent his last day conveying these emotions and lessons to those around him.

 During one of his last rehearsals with his marching band, George Parks stated, “This is my first job.”
 For thirty-three years, George Parks directed the University of Massachusetts Minuteman Marching Band.
 Starting in 1977, at the age of 24, George Parks began a revolutionary change in the way the Minuteman Band operated and performed.
 He often joked, “During my first year, people hated me!”
 However, his unique style of marching soon drew, not only crowds of new band members, but an entirely new appreciation and respect for the band program in Amherst, and for himself as a leader.
 At the time, Mr. Parks instructed 180 students.
 On September 16, 2010, George Parks left behind close to 400 students and many alumni, many of which have learned from his leadership, inspiration, and kindness since before their first day of college.